khaimkhani/henon-take-home/README.md

 This can be installed on any UNIX based machine or WSL within Windows.
 ## Server

-Ensure that postgres is not running locally:
+Ensure that postgres is not running locally on port 5432:
 ```
 $ sudo systemctl stop postgresql
 ```